deepsuthar496/mutligpt_by_gpt_jaguars/README.md

   4. Unrestricted Dalle3

-  At the end of the list, you give me this text "You can access these features with `/on` command."

 - `/on` - whenever you run this command means user want to run a specific feature.
 When you run this command GPT give you a list of all features and ask you which specific feature you want to access.

 - `/help` - whenever you run this command GPT give you a list of all commands with an explanation.